fluree/docs.flur.ee/src/content/0.10.0/docs/start/installation.md

 You can set various configuration options as either environment variables, Java property flags, or in the `fluree_sample.properties` file. `fluree_sample.properties` has all of the default configuration settings.

-Environment variables take precedent over both configuration options listed as Java property flags and those in the `fluree_sample.properties` file.
-Java property flags, in turn, take precedent over config options listed in the `fluree_sample.properties` file.
+Environment variables take precedence over both configuration options listed as Java property flags and those in the `fluree_sample.properties` file.
+Java property flags, in turn, take precedence over config options listed in the `fluree_sample.properties` file.

 Base Settings